 Neighbour duties concerning fences, lost views, trees and sunlight – and disputes in relation to them – are regulated under Queensland’s Neighbourhood Disputes (Dividing Fences and Trees) Act.

-Neighbourhood disputes – whether due to trees, fences, walls, noise, machines or vehicles – can be expensive and stressful as no one deserves to feel uncomfortable in their own home.
+Neighbourhood disputes – whether due to trees, fences, walls, noise, machines or vehicles – can be stressful as no one deserves to feel uncomfortable in their own home.
 It is always better to resolve neighbourhood issues constructively so as to reach a mutually acceptable solution.

 Neighbourhood Disputes: Trees + Views + Fences